We're an affiliate

 If you want a thorough cleaning, then you can use a dishwasher.
 Most of the bowls are stainless steel bowls and are dishwasher safe.

 4. Slows down fast eaters

-Fast-eating dogs are at risk of health conditions when they gulp up their food too quickly.
+Fast-eating dogs are at risk of experiencing hiccups and some health conditions when they gulp up their food too quickly.
 They swallow air along with the poorly chewed food and this increases the risk of vomiting, gagging, and even bloating.